Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Introduction

 Increasing interest has been directed over the past decade toward leveraging tools from formal methods and temporal logic~\cite{baier2008principles} to alleviate this difficulty.
 These tools allow unambiguously specifying, solving, and validating complex control and planning problems.
 Temporal logic formalisms are capable of capturing a wide range of task specifications, including surveillance, reachability, safety, and sequentiality.
 However, while certain objectives like safety or reachability are well expressed by temporal logic constraints, others, e.g., pertaining to system performance or cost, are often better framed as ``soft'' rewards to be maximized.
 In this paper, we focus on such composite tasks.

+Consider, for example, an autonomous robot tasked with navigating through a warehouse with hazardous areas to perform inspections or repairs.
+We can express complex requirements for this robot such as ``Always avoid hazardous areas," ``Eventually perform inspections," or ``Always return to a charging station when the battery is low," unambiguously via temporal logic.
+Model checking methods can be used to verify if a given controller satisfies these requirements~\cite{baier2008principles}.
+We can also use algorithmic methods to synthesize a controller for the robot such that the resulting controller satisfies the requirements by construction~\cite{baier2008principles}.
+This is the approach we adopt in the paper.
+Further, we wish to account for additional considerations, such as fuel efficiency or smoothness of motion, expressed by reward functions to be maximized.

 While full state observability is assumed in environments modeled by MDPs, this assumption excludes many real-life scenarios where the state is only partially observed.
 These scenarios can instead be captured by partially observable Markov decision processes (POMDPs).
-In theory, any POMDP can be translated into an equivalent MDP in which the MDP state is the posterior belief on the POMDP state~\cite{bertsekas1995dynamic}.
-However, due to the exponentially growing state-space in this approach, planning methods developed for MDPs become intractable in practice.
-The same difficulty holds when applying methods developed for synthesizing MDP policies that satisfy temporal logic specifications in the context of POMDPs.
+For example, the warehouse robot only has a partial observation of the state since the sensor observations only provide a noisy estimate of it.

 In this paper, we expand the traditional POMDP framework to incorporate temporal logic specifications.
 Specifically, we aim to synthesize policies such that the agent's cumulative reward is maximized while the probability of satisfying a given temporal logic specification is above a desired threshold.
+Due to the inherent partial observability, planning methods for MDPs with temporal logic specifications~\cite{kalagarla2021optimal,sickert2016limit,hahn2019omega} are not directly applicable to our problem.
+Recasting our problem as an MDP would necessitate constructing beliefs over an augmented state space, which grows exponentially with the time horizon.
+This results in an extremely large belief space, making the synthesis methods developed for MDPs intractable in the context of POMDPs.
+Consequently, we utilize scalable algorithms specifically designed for POMDPs to solve our problem effectively.